albertogg/ruby-nginx/README.md

 ## Why this container?

 This container contains almost everything you need to put Ruby in production.
 To list a few: *imagemagick, git, cron, ssh, nginx, runit, monit, haproxy,* among others.
-It's based on the [discourse_docker](https://github.com/discourse/discourse_docker) base container running Ruby 2.0.0-p451 and nginx 1.6.0 stable.
+It's based on the [discourse_docker](https://github.com/discourse/discourse_docker) base container running Ruby 2.0.0-p481 and nginx 1.6.0 stable.

+**edit:** There is a new base image that is almost the same but with Ruby 2.1.2

-It doesn't have any database installed because that's meant to be done in another container that extends this one.
+It doesn't have any *database* installed because that's meant to be done in another container that extends this one.

 ## Dependencies